anhowe/scratch/mesos-marathon/README.md

  ![Image of public ip addresses in portal](https://raw.githubusercontent.com/anhowe/scratch/master/mesos-marathon/images/portal-publicipaddresses.png)

 2. Connect to your cluster
  1. linux jumpbox - start a VNC to the jumpbox using instructions https://github.com/anhowe/ubuntu-devbox.
 The jumpbox takes an hour to configure.
-If the desktop is not ready, you can tail /var/log/azure/cluster-bootstrap.log to watach installation.
+If the desktop is not ready, you can tail /var/log/azure/cluster-bootstrap.log to watch installation.
  2. windows jumpbox - remote desktop to the windows jumpbox
  3. no jumpbox - SSH to port 2200 on your NAT creating a tunnel to port 5050 and port 8080.
 Then use the browser of your desktop to browse these ports.